dennisvink/rubycfn/README.md

 - Application (unit) tests are ran
 - The build artifact is stored (versioned), so you can use it as input for your delivery pipeline
 - The artifact may or may not include the application code.
 A part of the build process could - for example - also be that the application is dockerized and pushed to a docker registry.
-- The resulting artifact is the complete recipe to deploy the application and associated resources to AWS, GCP or Azure.
+- The resulting artifact is the complete recipe to deploy the application and associated resources to AWS

 ## Example code